gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

 .. figure:: ../_images/image-example-3-looping-5.png

 At this point, let's use :func:`auxjad.remove_repeated_dynamics()` to remove all repeated dynamics.
-While the method ``output_n()`` removes repeated dynamics, clefs, and time signatures, this is necessary because our example invoked ``output_n()`` multiple times, and there is a repetition of a dynamic at that transition.
+While the method :meth:`~auxjad.WindowLooper.output_n()` removes repeated dynamics, clefs, and time signatures, this is necessary because our example invoked :meth:`~auxjad.WindowLooper.output_n()` multiple times, and there is a repetition of a dynamic at that transition.
 The final result is shown below.

     >>> auxjad.remove_repeated_dynamics(staff)
     >>> abjad.f(staff)